 9. Best for organizing hotel-room blocks: Skipper

-10. Best for keeping your crew informed and on point: Google Drive
+10. Best for keeping your planning crew informed and on point: Google Drive

-Word documents, Excel spreadsheets, PDFs, photos — anything and everything can be uploaded, stored, and shared in Drive for seamless viewing and editing by anyone with a Gmail account.
+Word documents, Excel spreadsheets, PDFs, photos—anything and everything can be uploaded, stored, and shared in Drive for seamless viewing and editing by anyone with a Gmail account.
 (So, anyone.)
-Want to pull up your guest list, budget, vendor contacts, or décor inspo during a venue walk-through?
+Want to pull up your guest list, budget, vendor contacts, or decor inspo during a venue walk-through?
 The mobile app is there in a pinch.
 Need to share important dates with your fiancé, parents, and planner?
-The hub links directly to Gcal — so no one gets to complain about being out of the loop.
+The hub links directly to Google Calendar, so no one gets to complain about being out of the loop.

 11. Best for anyone who loves a to-do list more than life itself: Trello

-Forget that massive notebook; organize your entire wedding on Trello's virtual pin board.
+Forget that massive notebook—organize your entire wedding on Trello's virtual pin board.
 Line up each "card" in a column (which you can name for a category like Venue or Photography), and drag and drop as the task is completed or pushed back.
-You can attach photos (place-setting mock-ups) or documents (final contracts for review) to cards, then give them color-coded labels — to indicate things like "vendor paid" or "follow up later" — and set deadlines, which the auto-generated email reminders will help you hit.
+You can attach photos (place-setting mock-ups) or documents (final contracts for review) to cards, then give them color-coded labels—to indicate things like "vendor paid" or "follow up later"—and set deadlines, which the auto-generated email reminders will help you hit on time.

 12. Best for registering for what you really want: Zola